aws-samples/aws-transfer-family-portal/README.md

 ![file-transfer-architecture (1)](https://user-images.githubusercontent.com/127906259/234111910-d62120d5-44d5-4c4c-b5ec-2196b6aa91bb.svg)

-## Web Application CI/CD
+## CI/CD
-Besides the components required for the application to function, the CDK also deploys a CI/CD pipeline so that adopters of this solution can easily customize the web application.
+Besides the components required for the application to function, the CDK also deploys CI/CD pipelines so that adopters of this solution can easily customize the solution.
+The deployment creates two CodeCommit repositories: one for the web application's code, and one for that of the authentication code.

+### Web Application Pipeline
  The components that support this flow are:

 - The CDK creates a CodeCommit repoistory and populates it with the code for the web applications.
 - An AWS CodePipeline is provisioned.
 This pipeline uses the CodeCommit repository as its source, along with AWS CodeBuild and AWS CodeDeploy stages to build and deploy the changes.